-It seems impossible to summarize thirty three years of not only owning a business, but also being with the same partner, but this is the simple truth.
+It seems impossible to summarize thirty seven years of not only owning a business, but also being with the same partner, but this is the simple truth.

 The following ideas have remained intrinsic to what we have created at the BonBonerie.

 #1.
 The pastry we create must be beautiful and delicious.